What is Debate Writing?

 Respect the time limits given for your debate.
 Be mindful of your speech duration and allocate sufficient time for each argument.
 Practice pacing yourself to stay within the allotted time.

-- Making sweeping generalizations
+- Don’t make sweeping generalizations

 Avoid making broad generalizations without providing supporting evidence.
 Ensure your arguments are grounded in facts and specific examples.

-- Being disrespectful
+- Avoid being disrespectful

 Maintain a respectful tone throughout the debate, even when addressing opposing viewpoints.
 Avoid personal attacks or derogatory language.
 Focus on the arguments rather than attacking individuals.

-Interesting Debate Topics
+Interesting Debate Topic Ideas

 Debate writing is a great way to learn more about different perspectives on important topics.
+Here are some engaging topics for your debate writing exercise:

 - Should school uniforms be mandatory in all educational institutions?